 Note: Taking a little break from tax law and retirement planning for the day…

 One of the questions that I often ask folks as we’re working on financial matters is – “what is it that you want to DO?”
-And in this case, DO is properly capitalized, because the context of the question is with regard to life.
+And in this case, DO is capitalized to be emphatic, because the context of the question is with regard to life.
 “What is it that you want to DO in your life?”

 Deep down, we all have the desire to matter.
-We want to, in some way, create a legacy of our life, so that this time we’ve spent here doesn’t seem like a waste of time.
+We want to, in some way, create a legacy of our life, so that this time we’ve spent here doesn’t seem like we’ve wasted our chances.
 Not that what we do every day – caring for our families, performing our job, etc., is a waste of time.
 But if we’re not cognizant of a greater purpose for our life, oftentimes life seems unfulfilled.
 It doesn’t have to be grandiose, we all have our little corners of the world that we can impact in a positive way that will leave a legacy long after we’re gone.

 Believe me, I’m not in any way saying that I have all the answers.
 In fact, I have quite a few questions that you might want to ask yourself as you consider just “what is it that you want to DO?”.
-These questions are primarily from a financial standpoint (duh, financial planner, remember?) but have a greater reach, as in how money interplays with your aims for your life.
+These questions are have a financial angle (duh, financial planner, remember?) but have a greater reach, as in how money interplays with your aims for your life.

 - How would you describe your relationship with money?
-Is it a means to an end, or is it the goal you’re aiming toward?
-If you answered the latter, what are you going to do with the sum of money when you get it?
+Is it a means to an end, or is a particular number the goal you’re aiming toward?
+If you answered the latter, what are you going to do with that sum of money when you get it?

 - What in your life brings meaning to your existence?
 It may be volunteer work, your job, or just being with your family.
 How would a drastic reduction in your financial situation, such as loss of a job, impact your meaningful activities?
-Would a dramatic improvement in your financial situation, such as winning the lottery, lead to a more meaningful life?
+Would a dramatic improvement in your financial situation, such as winning the lottery, lead you to doing more meaningful activities?

 - If you’ve got an idea of what you’d like to accomplish in your life to leave a legacy, how does money affect your ability to do “your thing”?
 Are you doing those things now – that is, making those contributions – that will help to leave the impact you’re hoping to leave on the world?